mx-99/odin-recipes/README.md

 # odin-recipes
 This is a part of the odin project foundation course.
-The goal of this project build recipe website
+The goal of this project is to build recipe website

 # To-do
 - Basic Html structure
+- css styling
 - Responsive design
 - Custom scrollbar
 - Hover effects
+- Go back home